baaron4/GW2-Elite-Insights-Parser/README.md

 <img src="./docs/Images/buff.PNG" width="60%" height="60%">

-This component will show you buff uptimes, ordered by categories, and generation information for each players.
+This component will show you buff uptimes, ordered by categories, and generation information for each player.

-On generation tables, please check the "question mark" above for a detailled explanation of the meaning of the tooltips.
+On generation tables, please check the "question mark" above for a detailed explanation of the meaning of the tooltips.

 #### Damage Modifiers